mthomas7/calc-slides/optimization/optimization.md

 ===
 What is the minimum of the function $f(x)= -2x^2+3x+3$ on the interval from $x=0$ to $x=2$?

+Other relevant questions:
+* Local maxima?
+* Local minima?
+* Global maxima?
+* Global minima?

+Correct me
+===
+In the last example, the global minimum is $x=2$.

 Lesson
 ===
 When looking for maxes/mins on a specific interval, we may also need to check endpoints.

 Procedure
 ===
+Let's define a procedure for finding:
+* Maxima/minima on the entire domain of a function
+* Maxima/minima on a specific interval of a function